Thinking about buying American Tourister’s luggage?

 From outside, the bag is fitted with top and side handles, a retractable handle, and four spinner wheels.
 Unfortunately, the bag doesn’t have any TSA locks.
 The Moonlight spinner is available in various patterns and colors, with our favorite being rose gold.

-The main compartment is fitted with expansion zippers, which is nice because the Curio didn’t have any.
+The main compartment is fitted with expansion zippers, which is nice.
 The main compartment is split into two equal parts and divided by a zippered mesh sheet.
 Inside, you’ll find x-shaped compression straps and one smaller pocket for smaller items.
+A pretty basic setup, but you shouldn’t expect more given the ridiculous price tag.

 |21.5 x 15 x 9 inches|